Chronology of Exposure to Gone Girl Feminism- Part 3

 Projective identification and my attempts to mollify the feminists

-These people harass and abuse the other in the firm belief he is evil, or toxic, until eventually he says or does something to express any form of agency he can in his situation.
+Very few of us can cope with being accused, and we often dislike the person who accuses us.
+Thus, we appear all the more as enemies to them; in consequence they regard us with increased persecutory feelings and suspicions.
+This creates a vicious circle in which people project aspects of themselves they cannot accept onto others.
+Gone Girl Feminists harass and abuse the other in the firm belief he is evil, or toxic, until eventually he says or does something in retaliation.
 Thus, it can appear like he is toxic or aggressive.
 The Gone Girl feminists in Berlin may genuinely believe they have an intuition for the toxicity of men.
 As they go through their life harassing, drugging and abusing men, they believe they in the gift of intuition.
 In their eyes, this belief is repeatedly vindicated by the reaction they get from men.

 The group members encourage one another to believe that they are wholly good, while the victim contains all that is wrong in the world.
 He is the scape goat to demonstrate their moral status in the tribe.
 They punish and shame the toxic Other in public and on the group chat.
 This process begins in Berlin where a small number of violent extremists take on the role of judge and executioner.
 Noone asks who these people are.
 No one questions their state of mind.
 Gone Girl activism is a form of projective identification that has gone viral.
 People resort to persecuting people to prove that they are pure of those traits that they cannot accept in themselves.
 This in turn only makes everyone more anxious in an increasingly hostile world.
 We are creating a society riven with persecution anxiety and mutual hostility is mounting.
 This has already led to dehumanizing violence against men, and it is becoming normalized.
 Much more needs to be said interpocula.